-And FYI, the herb known as Allium schoenoprasum (Chives), pictured above, where it is making a come back from winter in my urban garden, is considered by many, to be the first harbinger of spring.
+And FYI, the herb known as Allium schoenoprasum (Chives), pictured above, where it is making a come back from winter in my rooftop garden, is considered by many, to be the first harbinger of spring.
 I wrote about this in 2010 here on Blogger, where I included a picture of a greeting card that I created which was inspired by this herb (seen below),

 and I stated, "Seemingly, nothing better announces the end of winter than the sight of sprightly chives.
 Their bright green grass–like appearance is the very first harbinger of the long awaited season.